Mary Louise Defender Wilson: Career

 In 1999, Defender Wilson released her first spoken word album, The Elders Speak.
 Her second album, My Relatives Say, was released in 2001.
 A review of the album in School Library Journal, which helps librarians with purchasing decisions, concluded with "This enhanced CD will add a great deal to any library seeking to increase its collection of quality Native American folk tales".
 As of December 2020, the album is held in 47 libraries worldwide.
 Her third album, Un De' Che Cha Pí ("The Way We Are"), was released in 2003.
 All three of her albums earned a Native American Music Award for Best Spoken Word recording.

 She was a presenter at the 2004 opening of the National Museum of the American Indian on the mall in Washington, D.C.
 Defender Wilson performed along with fellow Native American storyteller Keith Bear at the Library of Congress on August 26, 2006, as part of the Homegrown Concert Series sponsored by the American Folklife Center.

 In 2010, Defender Wilson was one of four Native American women invited to present the 16th annual Joseph Harper Cash Memorial Lecture at the University of South Dakota.
 In 2015, at age 85 she received a United States Artists fellowship of $50,000.
 She was the first person from North Dakota and the first storyteller to win the award.

 As of late 2019, Defender Wilson continues to present her stories and talks in the upper Midwest.
 She was the featured guest at the Elder-in-Residence program at the University of Wisconsin-Madison in November 2019.

 In recognition of her work dedicated to the preservation of oral history and in working for the human rights of Native Americans, Defender Wilson has served on several boards and commissions, including Arts Midwest, the North Dakota Council on the Arts, the North Dakota Humanities Council, and the North Dakota Centennial Commission.
 She was the only Native American on the 18-member Centennial Commission.

 In October 2022, Defender Wilson's portrait was unveiled as one of three Native Americans included on the Glass City River Wall, near the Maumee River in Toledo, Ohio.
 Her image represents the elder or grandmother, who along with a mother and a child, were honored as representatives of the region's first farmers.
 The three images were painted on grain silos over 100 feet tall.
 Along with 25 other painted silos, measuring approximately 170,000 square feet and requiring almost 3,000 gallons of paint, the mural is the largest in the United States.
 The then-92 year old Defender Wilson attended the dedication ceremony.

+Defender Wilson was one of several Native American storytellers featured in a 2023–2024 exhibit titled "On the Edge of the Wind: Native Storytellers & the Land" at the North Dakota Heritage Center & State Museum in Bismarck.